-Lt Adam was killed during operations in Holland.
+Lieutenant Ian Adam was killed by enemy gunfire during operations in Holland.
 At the time of his death his Commando took part in an unsuccessful attack on the German held small island of Kapelsche Veer which lies between the River Maas and the River Oudermaas.

 Captain Forfar, the Medical Officer, records the following: